keychain-io/solution-accelerator-chat/keychain-sample-chat-android/README.md

 ### Sending Messages

 One of the key features of Keychain is that only contacts that a message was intended for will be able to decrypt and read a message.
-In this chat sample application, you can either send messages one selected contact, or you can send messages to all contacts that you have paired with.
+In this chat sample application, you can either send messages to one selected contact, or you can send messages to all contacts that you have paired with.

 > Please remember that this is a sample application meant to focus on the use of Keychain.
 In so noting, the recipient of the message must be running and logged in.
-We may or may not enhance the sample in the future.
 However, this is a known limitation at the moment.

 #### Chatting with One Contact